gergo-dryrun/staticsite-infra/README.md

 #### Tips & gotchas
 If you visit the live site before the DNS has fully propagated within AWS CloudFront, you might get a 307 Temporary Redirect, so I recommend waiting 20-30 minutes before visiting the site after the stack has been deployed.

-Otherwise you might have to Create a CloudFront invalidation to clear the DNS cache.
+If you do end up with 307 and don't want to wait 24h for cloudfront cache to clear you will have to Create a `CloudFront invalidation`  for `*` to forceclear the DNS cache.

 WAF can be a bit expensive if all you really host is a static site.
 Please make sure you check out the [Pricing model](https://aws.amazon.com/waf/pricing/) before deploying anything.